Black Hats by Chris Green

 ‘Two days ago?’

-‘Senor, senora has mobile phone?
-You could phone her perhaps.’
+‘Senor, senora has iPhone?
+You could call her perhaps.’

 Why hadn’t this been the first thing I thought of?
-Admittedly there hadn’t been much of a signal on this end of the island.
-I phone it now.
-Through the open door, I can hear the opening bars of The Good, The Bad and The Ugly theme start up, which means that Promise has not taken her phone.
+Admittedly, there hadn’t been much of a signal on this end of the island.
+I phone her now.
+Through the open door, I can hear the opening bars of The Good, The Bad and The Ugly theme start up, so Promise has not taken her phone.
 For some reason, Promise has allocated me this ring-tone.
 What is it with black hats?
 Serafina goes through the motions of looking in the rooms that are unoccupied and knocks up the two gay Germans in the room across the corridor from ours.
 They don’t seem pleased to be disturbed.
 There is no sign of Promise.

 All manner of possibilities raise their heads.
 I really do not know all that much about Promise’s history.
 Does she have any enemies?
 Who is the man in the black hat?
 Has she been kidnapped by hippies?
 Does she have suicidal tendencies?
 Or has she just walked out on me?
 Had I missed clues?
 Were there signs I should have spotted?
 If someone was planning a disappearance, they would be likely to go about it in a systematic way.
 The same applies to finding someone who has disappeared.
 Blind panic will get me nowhere.
 I need to be methodical.

 I check the room.
 She appears to have taken nothing.
 Her money and passport are here.
 All her clothes so far as I can tell are all still here along with her floral tote bag.
-Her makeup, her toiletries, her jewelery are all still here.
+Her makeup, her toiletries, her jewellery are all still here.
 The only thing I cannot account for are her sunglasses.
 Why would she just take her sunglasses in the middle of a raging storm?
 I check her phone.
-There are only a few numbers on it.
-From what we are led to believe about mobile phone use, Promise bucks the trend, but it is a relatively new phone.
+It is a relatively new phone.
+She only has a few numbers on it.
 Craig trashed her old one – with extreme prejudice.
-She has not even set up the internet.
 Apart from the call from my number just now, there are no calls in or out from the last three days.
-The phonebook contains several of her friends whose names I am familiar with but have not met, her doctor and dentist, Ticketmaster, and Donald Finch.
+Contacts contains several of her friends whose names I am familiar with but have not met, her doctor and dentist, Ticketmaster, and Donald Finch.
 Is that the Donald Finch, the Wizard of Weird?